 2. Take a Tour of the Uffizi Gallery

-The Uffizi Gallery is Florence’s premier art gallery and one of the greatest collection of Italian Renaissance artwork on Earth.
-Builtin the 16th century as an office building for the Medici and formerly declared a museum open to the public in 1865.
+The Uffizi Gallery is Florence’s premier art gallery and one of the greatest collections of Italian Renaissance artwork on Earth.
+Built in the 16th century as an office building for the Medici and formerly declared a museum open to the public in 1865.
 Over 4 million visitors enter the Uffizi each year which makes it the most ticketed attraction in Florence.
 Why?

 The Renaissance by definition gave birth to a new era of art, architecture, and culture.
 Florence was the epicenter and it spread throughout Italy and Europe.
 Florence birthed the Renaissance and much of that artwork is in the galleries of the Uffizi.

 The structure, designed by Giorgio Vasari, saw its completion in 1581 for the Medici Family.
-The name literally means “offices” and it was used as governmental offices for some time.
+The name Uffizi translates to “offices” which was its original purpose!

 Today, you can see some of the world’s greatest artworks including the Birth of Venus and la Primavera by Sandro Botticelli.
 This is a must-visit site for visitors to Florence and we recommend a guided tour of the Uffizi to bring the museum to life.
 If that is not in the budget definitely check our museum guides below